sigasi/sigasi_insights/content/manual/keyshortcuts.md

 Keyboard shortcuts can be easily customized via **Preferences > General > Keys**.

-This preference page also enables you to select the **Emacs** scheme, for more Emacs-like keyboard shortcuts, or (if you have installed the [/tech/ultraedit-key-bindings-eclipse] plugin) the UltraEdit key bindings.
+This preference page also enables you to select the **Emacs** scheme, for more Emacs-like keyboard shortcuts, or (if you have installed the [UltraEdit key bindings for Eclipse](/tech/ultraedit-key-bindings-eclipse) plugin) the UltraEdit key bindings.